How to Create SOPs Using Video You Already Have

 - Maintenance and field service.
 Preventive maintenance, equipment troubleshooting.

 - Logistics and warehousing.
-Picking, packing, receiving, inventory procedures.
+Picking, packing, receiving, inventory.

 - Software and IT.
-Onboarding workflows, system administration, helpdesk processes.
+Onboarding workflows, system administration, helpdesk.

-SOP vs. work instruction: which to generate from video
+SOP vs. work instruction: which one to generate

-These are two distinct document types.
-When you create SOPs with video, specify which one you need.
+These are two different document types.
+When you create SOPs from video, specify which one you need.

-An SOP (Standard Operating Procedure) describes what is done and in what sequence.
-It is intended for review, audits, and process governance.
-The level of detail is higher-level, and the reader is often a manager or auditor.
+An SOP (Standard Operating Procedure) describes what happens and in what sequence.
+It’s intended for review, audits, and process governance.
+The detail level is high.
+The reader is usually a manager or auditor.

 A work instruction describes exactly how a step is performed.
-It is intended for the operator during the work itself.
-It contains detailed descriptions of movements, values, tolerances, and safety measures.
+It’s for the operator during the work itself.
+It contains detailed movements, values, tolerances, and safety measures.

 For a deeper comparison, see SOP vs. work instructions: differences and when to use each.

 Some teams need more than a reference document.
-They need a checklist operators complete during each execution, or micro-assessments that verify understanding.
+They need a checklist operators complete during execution, or short assessments that verify understanding.

-Video SOP software generates the structured steps.
+Video SOP software gives you the structured steps.
 From there:

 - Checklists.
-Export or duplicate the SOP steps into a checklist format where operators mark each step as completed.
-Some SOP tools support this natively; others integrate with checklist platforms.
+Export or duplicate the steps into a checklist format where operators mark each one complete.
+Some SOP tools support this natively.
+Others integrate with checklist platforms.

 - Training verification.
 Use the step-by-step SOP as a training script.
-Have new operators demonstrate each step while a trainer verifies competency against the documented procedure.
+Have new operators perform each step while a trainer verifies competency against the document.

 - Micro-assessments.
 Pull key steps (especially safety-critical or quality-critical ones) into short quizzes.
-“What is the correct torque value for Step 4?”
+“What’s the correct torque value for Step 4?”
 “What PPE is required before starting Step 1?”

-The video SOP is the foundation.
-Checklists and assessments are downstream outputs that become easy to create once the procedure is documented in structured steps.
+The SOP is the foundation.
+Checklists and assessments are downstream outputs that become easy once the procedure is documented in structured steps.

 Frequently Asked Questions

-Can I use existing videos that were not recorded for documentation?
+Can I use existing videos that weren’t recorded for documentation?

-How to create standard operating procedures using video?
+How do you create standard operating procedures using video?

 What is video SOP software?

-Video SOP software is a category of tools that analyze process recordings and automatically generate structured SOPs or work instructions.
-The AI splits the video into discrete steps, extracts screenshots, and produces editable documentation.
+A category of tools that analyze process recordings and automatically generate structured SOPs or work instructions.
+The AI splits the video into steps, pulls screenshots, and produces editable documentation.
 For a detailed overview, see our guide to video-to-SOP software.

 Do I need special equipment to record process videos?